vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.ImageCard/README.md

 # Uninstall instructions

-After uninstall this package from the solution still able to see the widget on page tab in Kentico CMS please follow the below steps.
+After uninstalling this package from the solution, if you are still able to see the widget on page tab in Kentico CMS then please follow the below steps.

 Go to Solution -> Select Bin folder -> Select the specific widget dll(Ex:Raybiztech.Kentico12.MVC.Widgets.ImageCard.dll) and delete
 -> Rebuild the solution